Wunsiedel: Wunsiedel and Rudolf Hess

 A march to commemorate Rudolf Hess, organized by Neo-Nazis, Wunsiedel, 2004.
 The banner Märtyrer sterben nie translates to 'Martyrs never die'.

 In the late 1980s, the cemetery of Wunsiedel became rather infamous after Adolf Hitler's deputy Rudolf Hess, who had died in a Berlin prison on 17 August 1987, was buried there.
 In the years that followed, neo-nazi groups organized memorial marches on each 17 August.
 The number of participants rose from 120 in 1988 to more than 1,100 in 1990.
 The gatherings faced protests from anti-fascist groups.
 Neo-Nazi marches were banned in 1991.

 Under the impression that the situation had "cooled down", the Bavarian Administrative Court permitted the gatherings again in 2001.
 The result was unexpected: neo-Nazi groups managed to amass more and more people, the peak being reached in 2004, when over 4,500 participants from all over Europe assembled in Wunsiedel.
 The anti-fascist initiative "Wunsiedel ist bunt, nicht braun" ('Wunsiedel is colourful, not brown') organised a counter-demonstration with about 800 participants, decorating the city with rainbow flags and spraying the marchers with confetti.
 The initiative later received the Bündnispreis for commitment and bravery awarded by the German federal ministers Otto Schily and Brigitte Zypries.

 In 2005, the memorial march was banned for the first time on the basis of article 130 of the German criminal code, which outlaws incitement of the people.
 A complaint against the ban was rejected by the Federal Constitutional Court.
-Nevertheless, more than 2,500 people met on August 20, 2005, to celebrate a Day of Democracy in Wunsiedel.
+Nevertheless, more than 2,500 people met on 20 August 2005, to celebrate a Day of Democracy in Wunsiedel.

 The town decided to have the Hess grave removed in 2011.
 The family of Rudolf Hess arranged with the cemetery to have Hess’s remains exhumed, cremated and scattered at sea to deter any further pilgrimages to his grave.
 The gravestone with the words "Ich hab's gewagt" ('I have dared') was removed and destroyed.
-Smaller neo-Nazi marches continued afterward, leading the human-rights group Rechts gegen Rechts to organise a charity drive whereby a certain sum of money would be donated to the organisation Exit Deutschland, which helps neo-Nazis leave the movement, for each meter marched.
+Smaller neo-Nazi marches continued afterward, leading the human-rights group Rechts gegen Rechts to organise a charity drive whereby a certain sum of money would be donated to the organisation Exit Deutschland, which helps neo-Nazis leave the movement, for each metre marched.